andrew/ultimate-awesome/README.md

 - [bevy_awesome_prod](https://github.com/Vrixyz/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-multiversx-dev-resources](https://github.com/xdevguild/awesome-multiversx-dev-resources) - Awesome MultiversX dev resources: Smart contracts, SDKs, dev libraries, articles, tutorials, all other dev stuff.
 - [awesome-xmtp](https://github.com/xmtp/awesome-xmtp) - A curated list of awesome resources and projects built using XMTP.
+- [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-recruitment-tests](https://github.com/zsoltime/awesome-recruitment-tests) - A curated list of awesome coding assignments and recruitment tests.
 - [made-in-korea](https://github.com/738/made-in-korea) - 🇰🇷 Curating the best projects that were made and mainly contributed by Korean developers.
 - [FLsystem-paper](https://github.com/AmberLJC/FLsystem-paper) - Federated Learning Systems Paper List.